armbian/community/README.md

 ### Purpose of This Repository

-- This repository automation **generates images on a weekly basis** for unofficial, community-supported configurations using the [official Armbian build framework](https://github.com/armbian/build).
+- This repository automation builds and releases images weekly for unofficial, community-supported configurations using the [official Armbian build framework](https://github.com/armbian/build).
-- These images are **not tested** by the Armbian team.
+- These images are **not tested** by the Armbian team!
 For assistance, please use the [community support forum](https://community.armbian.com) or report upstream issues via the [Linux kernel bug tracker](https://bugzilla.kernel.org/).
 - You can help **promote "Community Maintained" boards to Standard Support** — [learn how to become a board maintainer](https://forum.armbian.com/staffapplications/application/8-single-board-computer-maintainer/).
 - **Faster downloads are available via torrent mirrors** — we encourage you to give them a try!